rdmtc/node-red-contrib-sun-position/blind_control.md

 The Input is for triggering the calculation and for setting overwrites of the blind position.

 * **reset** an incoming message with `msg.reset` is `true` or `msg.payload.reset` is `true` or where the `msg.topic` contains `resetOverwrite` and the value of `msg.payload` = `true` will reset any existing overrides.
+  * **priority** (optional) when a priority is given the existing override will only reset if the priority of the message is equal or higher then the priotiry of the existing override.
+The message priority can be defined by
+    * a property `msg.prio`, `msg.payload.prio`, `msg.priority` or `msg.payload.priority` with a valid numeric value
+    * or when the `msg.topic` contains `prio` or `alarm` and the value of `msg.payload` is a valid numeric value
 * **position** an incoming message with a numeric property of `msg.blindPosition`, `msg.position`, `msg.level`, `msg.blindLevel`,  `msg.payload.blindPosition`, `msg.payload.position`, `msg.payload.level`, `msg.payload.blindLevel` or where the  `msg.topic` contains `manual` or `levelOverwrite` and the value of `msg.payload` is a numeric value will override any of rule/sun/.. based level of the blind.
   * If an override is already active a new message changes the blind level if the **priority** of the existing override allows this.
     * The override could also limited if  a property `msg.ignoreSameValue`, `msg.payload.ignoreSameValue` is set to true an existing override will only be changed if the position value differs from the active override position.
   * Except `-1` the position must be a valid blind Position as defined in the node settings or otherwise it will throw an error.
   * The **position** of the special value of `-1` will set the node in override mode without sending any message out until override **position** is changed, override is **expired** or **reset**.
     * Example: This could be useful if a blind is controlled by an external button, where not known the blind position after button press.
 In this case the Button-event can used to trigger the override-mode of the node without knowing the real **position** of the blind.
 * **priority** (optional) Enables to handles overrides of different priorities.
 Default value will be `0`.
-    * A message property `msg.prio`, `msg.payload.prio`, `msg.priority` or `msg.payload.priority`
+  * A message property `msg.prio`, `msg.payload.prio`, `msg.priority` or `msg.payload.priority` with a valid numeric value
   * or when the `msg.topic` contains `prio` or `alarm` and the value of `msg.payload` is a valid numeric value
   * A `boolean` value `true` is considered as numeric `1`
 * **expire** (optional) Enables to define an override as automatically expiring.
 As default value for overrides of priority `0` the value in the settings is be used.
 Overrides with a priority higher than `0` will not expire by default.
   * A message property `msg.expire` or `msg.payload.expire`
   * or when the `msg.topic` contains `expire` and the value of `msg.payload` is a valid numeric value
   * The value must be a time in milliseconds which is greater than 100.
 Otherwise the override will be set to not expiring.
   * If an override is already active a new message with **expire** can change the existing expire behavior if the **priority** of the existing override allows this.

 Useful to know: